sonic-net/DASH/documentation/general/design/sdn-features-packet-transforms.md

 	![sdn-virtual-port](images/sdn-virtual-port.svg)

 - On receiving a packet from the wire, the SDN appliance will determine the matching ENI, Packet direction and packet processing strategy based on *Encap Transformation and Rules Evaluation*.

-  - On receiving a packet, the SDN appliance will perform a lookup based upon the inner source mac (VXLAN encap packet), if a matching ENI is found, and corresponding rule / flow processing will start.
+Upon receiving a packet, the SDN appliance will determine:

+- Packet Direction is evaluated based off of the most-outer VNI lookup (implementation dependent) from the left-side (DASH optimized VM sending outbound packets) behind the Appliance, otherwise (if no match) the direction is Inbound).
+- ENI Selection - Outbound uses source-MAC, Inbound uses destination-MAC

   - Once the ENI is matched, the packet is first matched with flow table to see if an existing flow already matches this.
 If a flow match is found, a corresponding match action is executed without going into rule processing.
 Flow match direction is identified based on source and destination mac.